top of page

 2. Develop a pastoral support programme (PSP) and/or reintegration plan.

-3. Identify next educational setting.
+3. Identify the next educational setting.

 4. Prioritise reintegration to mainstream education where possible.